-- 1. A member entitled to attend and vote at the Annual General Meeting may appoint a proxy to attend and vote on his/ her behalf.
-Such a proxy need not be a member of the Company. - 2.
-The appointment of a proxy will not prevent a member from subsequently attending and voting at the Meeting in person.
-Where a member attends the Meeting in person, the proxy appointment shall be deemed to be revoked. - 3.
-A copy of the Form of Proxy may be deposited at the registered office of the Registrar of the Company, Central Securities Depository (GH) Limited, 4th Floor, Cedi House, Accra or posted to the Registrar at PMB CT 465 Cantonments, Accra to arrive not later than 10a.m. on Monday, 4 May, 2020.
+- 2. A member entitled to attend and vote at the annual general meeting may appoint a proxy to attend (via online participation) and vote on his/her behalf.
+Such a proxy need not be a member of the Company. - 3.
+The appointment of a proxy will not prevent a member from subsequently attending and voting at the meeting (via online participation).
+Where a member attends the meeting in person (participates online), the proxy appointment shall be deemed to be revoked. - 4.
+A copy of the Form of Proxy can be downloaded from: https://calbankagm.net and may be filled and sent via email to: info@csd.com.gh or deposited at the registered office of the Registrar of the Company, Central Securities Depository (CSD) Ghana Limited, 4th floor, Cedi House, Accra or posted to the Registrar at PMB CT 465 Cantonments, Accra to arrive not later than 10.00 GMT on Monday, June 22, 2020.